Kent Enterprise Adviser Network

 Join The Enterprise Adviser Network

 Help inspire and prepare the young people of Kent for the world of work.
 As business leaders you will be an Enterprise Adviser (EA) working closely with a school’s senior leadership team to strategically to enhance the school’s enterprise and employer engagement strategy and activities.
 This is an opportunity for you to use your knowledge of the world of work to make a lasting positive impact on the futures of young people.
 The network will develop young people’s preparedness for the workplace.
-Contact Munya to find out more.
+Contact Munya or Simon to find out more.

 Careers Guidance and Inspiration for Young People in Schools statutory guidance (April 2017)